2008–2009 Canadian parliamentary dispute: Background

 The 39th Canadian Parliament produced a Conservative minority government headed by Stephen Harper that lasted for two and a half years.
 On September 7, 2008, the Prime Minister was granted a dissolution of parliament followed by a snap election.
 Harper justified recommending the dissolution by stating that parliament had become dysfunctional and that his government required a new mandate.

 During the election campaign, movements for strategic voting to defeat the government came from a variety of sources.
 The Liberals and the Green Party formed an agreement not to run candidates against their respective leaders and a national Anything But Conservative (ABC) campaign was created by Newfoundland and Labrador Premier Danny Williams.
-The election also took place at the height of the financial crisis of 2007–2008, which saw governments in the United States and United Kingdom take drastic measures to stimulate their economies and bail out failing financial institutions.
+The election also took place at the height of the 2008 financial crisis, which saw governments in the United States and United Kingdom take drastic measures to stimulate their economies and bail out failing financial institutions.
 The Conservatives promised to stand firm with Canada's fiscal course, while the other parties began to promise greater stimulus measures.

-The October 14, 2008, vote saw an increase in the Conservative seat count from 127 to 143—still a plurality—while the Liberals, led by Stéphane Dion, returned as Her Majesty's Loyal Opposition, with 77 seats, down from 103.
+The October 14 vote saw an increase in the Conservative seat count from 127 to 143—still a plurality—while the Liberals, led by Stéphane Dion, returned as Her Majesty's Loyal Opposition, with 77 seats, down from 103.
 Two other parties, the New Democratic Party (NDP), with 37 seats, up from 29 seats, and the Bloc Québécois, with 49 seats, down from 51 seats, together with two independent members of parliament, were elected to the House of Commons.
-Dion announced his resignation as Liberal leader a week after the election, stating it was his intention to stay on as leader until a successor was chosen.
+A week after the election, Dion announced his plan to resign as Liberal leader, staying on as leader until a successor was chosen.